The Magical Guide to Finding and Reading Bilingual E-books

 Books turn the ordinary into the extraordinary.

-Language learning does all of this, too.
-That’s why reading is not just a practical and fun way to learn a language, but a magical one, too.
+They’re also a practical and fun way to learn a language, but a magical one, too.

 With dual language or bilingual books, you can actively learn your target language and enjoy a good story at the same time.